 No, all first-time Oglethorpe students are expected to take the language placement test, and also the math placement test if required for your major.
 One reason is that AP and IB scores are not available until later in the summer, and you may be registering for classes before your scores are released.
 Another reason is that Oglethorpe's placement tests are carefully correlated to our course offerings.
 If you have a high ability level, then the placement tests will help you choose the right advanced course for your first year at OU.

-Once your AP or IB score report arrives and is processed by Oglethorpe, it will be considered equivalent to a college transcript, and qualifying scores may result in credit hours at Oglethorpe.
+Once your AP or IB score report arrives and is processed by Oglethorpe, however, it will be considered equivalent to a college transcript, and qualifying scores may result in credit hours at Oglethorpe.
 But remember, we typically do not have these official score reports in time for registration during OU Passport.

 You can always adjust your class schedule at a later time, if your AP or IB scores result in college credit.